-“Ernie, if it were not for the Isley Brothers, the Beatles would still be in Liverpool”: Ernie Isley recalls how a surprise meeting with Paul McCartney led to the pair jamming "Twist and Shout"
+“Paul said, 'Ernie, if it were not for the Isley Brothers, the Beatles would still be in Liverpool.'”
+Ernie Isley tells how a chance meeting with Paul McCartney led them to perform the 1960s hit that helped launch the two groups to fame

-Nearly 60 years after both groups found success with their cover versions, the pair united for a special impromptu performance of the track
+Nearly 60 years after both groups found success with their hit cover versions, the pair united for a special impromptu performance of the track

 Ernie Isley was 12 years old when he witnessed the dawn of the British Invasion.
 It was February 9, 1964, and the Beatles were making the first of weekly three scheduled appearances on the Sunday-night Ed Sullivan Show.